- Sphere Engine overview

 When any test case fails, the final verdict is inherited from the first failed test case.
 In this example, the problem has three test cases, the second and third of which fail.
 The final verdict is inherited from the second test case.

-Tip: The Generic master judge is a proper choice when the problem setter requires that the solution fulfills all their requirements i.e. it is absolutely correct and sufficiently efficient.
+Tip: The Generic master judge is a proper choice when the content manager requires that the solution fulfills all their requirements i.e. it is absolutely correct and sufficiently efficient.

 Score is % of correctly solved sets

 The judge accepts the solution if at least one test case has been correctly solved.
 The final parameters are determined as follows:

 - final score - the percentage of correctly solved test cases

 - overall execution time - total execution time of all accepted test cases

 - overall memory consumption - maximum memory consumption from all accepted test cases

 Test case Verdict Score Time Memory 1 accepted 0 1s 1000kB 2 wrong answer 0 4s 1500kB 3 wrong answer 0 1s 1500kB 4 accepted 0 2s 2000kB 5 accepted 0 1s 1000kB Final result accepted 60 4s 2000kB